-Glenn Lamb has been active with Columbia Land Trust since its founding in 1990, serving at various times as President, Vice-President and Secretary, and since 1999 as Executive Director.
-Mr. Lamb is inspired by the many private landowners throughout the Northwest that have worked with land trusts to place their land in conservation, and believes that we all have much to learn by listening to the challenges and opportunities facing private landowners.
+Glenn Lamb has been active with Columbia Land Trust since its founding, serving at various times as president, vice-president and secretary, and most recently as executive director.
+Glenn is inspired by the many private landowners throughout the northwest that have worked with land trusts to place their land in conservation, and believes that we all have much to learn by listening to the challenges and opportunities facing private landowners.

-Mr. Lamb graduated from the University of Rochester, New York with degrees in Natural Resource Management and Sociology, and has a Masters in urban planning from the University of Oregon.
-Mr. Lamb has previously worked for county and city parks departments.
-Mr. Lamb has served on the board of the Washington State Parks Foundation, the Lower Columbia River Estuary Partnership, the Chinook Trail Association and Habitat Partners, and he volunteers in the Big Brother Big Sister program.
+Glenn has previously worked for county and city parks departments.
+He has served on the board of the Washington State Parks Foundation, the Lower Columbia River Estuary Partnership, the Chinook Trail Association and Habitat Partners, and he volunteers in the Big Brother Big Sister program.

 Kathy K. Leavenworth

-Mr. Leeds and his wife, Anne Kroeker are co-presidents of the Wildlife Forever Fund and the Educational Legacy Fund.
-The Educational Legacy Fund supports organizations involving in public and STEM education, experiential environmental education and sustainable business degrees.
-The Wildlife Forever Fund supports wildlife preservation and coastal conservation work, with partners include Forterra, Ducks Unlimited, Audubon, Columbia Land Trust, Eco-Viva, the Nature Conservancy of Washington, New York and Alaska, and of course the Land Trust Alliance.
+Richard Leeds and his wife, Anne Kroeker are co-presidents of the Wildlife Forever Fund and the Educational Legacy Fund.
+The Wildlife Forever Fund supports wildlife preservation and coastal conservation work, with partners include Forterra, Ducks Unlimited, Audubon, Columbia Land Trust, Eco-Viva, The Nature Conservancy of Washington, New York and Alaska.

-Mr. Leeds’ childhood roots trace back to Long Island, New York, where he fished for flounder, crab and shellfish on Long Island Sound and the Great South Bay.
-Since 1999, Mr. Leeds has been active in coastal conservation on the east end of Long Island working in partnership with The Nature Conservancy, including the restoration of nature corridors and the reintroduction of shellfish.
+Richard’s childhood roots trace back to Long Island, NY, where he fished for flounder, crab and shellfish on Long Island Sound and the Great South Bay.
+Since 1999, he has been active in coastal conservation on the east end of Long Island working in partnership with The Nature Conservancy.

-Mr. Leeds moved westward early in his career, working with various high tech companies, and has been a serial entrepreneur.
-His latest project is klat.com, a network of thousands of web sites that share content and chat.
-Ms. Kroeker and Mr. Leeds currently reside in Bellevue, Washington, with daughters living in Alaska and Denver.
+Richard moved westward early in his career, working with various high tech companies, and has been a serial entrepreneur.
+His latest project is klat.com, a network of thousands of websites that share content and chat.

 Penny H. Lewis